mfractor/mfractor.github.io/docs/image-management/managing-image-assets.md

-**A centralised location to easily manage the image assets in your mobile solution**
+!!! quote "A centralised location to easily manage the image assets in your mobile solution"

 ## Introduction